matt1432/nixos-configs/README.md

 TODO: add directory structure info and enforce it
     - [x] every root folder in the repo represents a flake output except inputs
-    - [] every root folder only has an optional `default.nix` and subfolders for each of its attrs
+    - [x] every root folder only has an optional `default.nix` and subfolders for each of its attrs
-    - [] in a subfolder, there should always be a `default.nix`
     - [] if there is non nix code, it will be in a `config` folder
     - [] redo docs
     - [] every module should not do anything if imported